bremen79/ImprovedFighterDroid2P/README.md

 # Acknowledgments

-This app is based on the same idea used by The Code Always Wins (https://www.youtube.com/c/thecodealwayswins) to replace the native driver with a faster one.
-Here, I use the same approach to poll the ports, but I use the same ``adaptive sleep'' I used in my FighterDroid2P app to be sure that the app runs every 17ms.
+This app is based on the same idea used by [The Code Always Wins](https://www.youtube.com/c/thecodealwayswins) to replace the native driver with a faster one.
+Here, I use the same approach to poll the ports, but I use the same ``adaptive sleep'' I used in my [FighterDroid2P app](https://github.com/bremen79/FighterDroid2P) to be sure that the app runs every 16ms.

 The serial port code is from the Team Encoder code at https://github.com/Team-Encoder/A1AndroidControlFix.